oldergod/RxDataBinding/README.md

 Naming conventions of classes and their packages should provide unambiguous information on where functionality can be found.
-Helpers for platform classes can be found in packages of the same name but prefixed with `io.oldering.rxdatabinding.` instead of `android.` and classes of the same name but prefixed with `Rx`.
-For example, `android.databinding.ObservableBoolean` bindings are in `io.oldering.rxdatabinding.databinding.RxObservableBoolean`.
+Helpers for platform classes can be found in packages of the same name but prefixed with `com.benoitquenaudon.rxdatabinding.` instead of `android.` and classes of the same name but prefixed with `Rx`.
+For example, `android.databinding.ObservableBoolean` bindings are in `com.benoitquenaudon.rxdatabinding.databinding.RxObservableBoolean`.

 Observable factory method names is the plural of the verb (e.g., click --> clicks).
 The verb should be in the present tense, regardless of the platform's use (e.g., changed -> change`).